 How to reach Srinagar by Flight

 During the winter season, Srinagar Airport can get blanketed by a thick cover of fog.
-The city also receives heavy snowfall which leads to low visibility issue which might lead to delays in flight schedules.
-Winter flights can easily be canceled due to weather conditions.
+The city also receives heavy snowfall which leads to low visibility issues which might lead to delays in flight schedules.

 How to reach Srinagar by Train